 First to break will probably be the handle and then the hard plastic surrounding the weight plates.
-It’s not all bad, you can try and be very careful when training with sets like the Bowflex and it’s also great to know Bowflex listened to the customers and replaced an important part in the new sets.
+It’s not all bad; you can try and be very careful when training with sets like the Bowflex, and it’s also great to know Bowflex listened to the customers and replaced an essential part in the new sets.

 There is one other issue with the Bowflex dumbbells and it was my main concern for the dumbbell pair, they have the longest handles out of all the dumbbells I have reviewed, and long handles can mean awkwardness.